Generative AI, Deep Learning and Language

 ethical concerns.

-professionals, researchers and students with basic
+Student profile: professionals, researchers and students with basic

 programming and Python experience.
 Basic math skills